-However the quarter still preserved some of its traditional, bourgeois atmosphere which makes Chamberi the perfect place to spend a relaxed city break.
+However, the quarter still preserved some of its traditional, bourgeois atmospheres which makes Chamberi the perfect place to spend a relaxing city break.

 Best Places To Stay in Chamberí, Madrid

-Best Neighborhood To Stay in Madrid for Shopping City Break
+Best Neighborhoods To Stay in Madrid for Shopping City Break

 1. City Center Madrid

 I love shopping in the city center of Madrid.

 Not only will you find here all the international brands (around Gran Via, Callao, Puerta del Sol, etc.) but you’ll also find some very old, historic shops which have a long tradition in Madrid.

 If you fancy a shopping trip, El Centro (city center) is one of the best neighborhoods to stay in Madrid and definitely the best place to stay in Madrid for shopping.

 They mostly sell artisan, handmade products and are thus the perfect, valuable souvenir from your stay in Madrid.
 The city center is also the best place to stay in Madrid when you only have 1 day in Madrid.